maximilianh/multiSub/README.md

 ## Submission as automated GISAID uploads

-NOTE: I was unable to test this, because GISAID will not send me an upload token.
-It should work though.
-Please contact me if you were able to test it or would share a token for testing.

 Email CLIsupport@gisaid.org and request an upload token.

-Download the file https://www.epicov.org/content/gisaid_uploader into the same directory where multiSub is located or in some directory in your PATH.

-Run

-   ./gisaid_uploader CoV authenticate --cid YOURUPLOADTOKEN

-Convert your data:
+For testing, use the token "TEST-EA76875B00C3".

+Convert your data, it will automatically create files in the format for GISAID:

     ./multiSub conv seqs.fa seqs.tsv mySub

-And upload it:
+Start the upload (it will automatically get the GISAID upload client into ~/.multiSub):

     ./multiSub up-gisaid mySub

+This will fail on the first run, because you need to authenticate first, so let's do this now:

+    python3 ~/.multiSub/gisaid-uploader CoV authenticate --cid TEST-EA76875B00C3

+The GISAID uploader will ask you for your GISAID username and password.
+If you don't have one yet, create one on gisaid.org.
+When this command is successful, note that a new file in the current working directory was created, "gisaid_uploader.authtoken".
+The upload will work for the next 100 days from this working directory.

+Now run the upload:

+    ./multiSub up-gisaid mySub

+With the token TEST-EA76875B00C3, data will never be processed or released.
 GISAID upload error messages are written to mySub/gisaidFail.csv

 ## Unusual cases